 Contact lenses were first recognized in 1945 by the American Optometric Association.
 Over 38 million people wear contacts in the United States alone with international numbers topping 125 million.
 As more and more people receive proper eye care, the use of contact lenses continues to grow.

 Leonardo da Vinci is often credited with the first conceptual model of what is now the contact lens.
 The rest, as they say, is (very dull) history.
 Other contributors to the modern contact lens include Young, Mueller, Fick, and Fienbloom, which sounds like a very overpriced law firm.

 Recent innovations have led to advancements in the technology behind lenses as well as the options available.
-The choices are vast and with increased comfort and ease of use, even cosmetic contacts have made a splash in the market.
+The choices are vast and with increased comfort and ease of use.
 When it comes to the fundamentals, there are many options available.
-Lenses can be hard, soft or somewhere in between.
+Lenses can be hard, soft, or somewhere in between.
 There are further choices relating to how long lenses can be worn, the material used in production and how many uses lenses have.
-Different options are suitable for different lifestyles, but only your ophthalmologist or optometrist can help you make sure you choose the lenses best for your personal situation.
-There are more factors to consider than simply which style you prefer, so be sure to trust your eye care professional’s recommendations.
+Different options are suitable for different lifestyles, but an ophthalmologist or optometrist can help you make sure you choose the lenses best for your personal situation.
+There are more factors to consider than simply which style you prefer, so be sure to trust an eye care professional’s recommendations.

 In 1960, experiments to make contacts out of water-absorbing (hydrophilic) plastic began, and the first soft lens made of such material became available commercially in the U.S. in 1971.
 The water content of today’s soft lenses ranges from just under 40 percent up to about 80 percent.
 They normally cover all of the cornea and part of the sclera (white of the eye).